vortexdeveloperlabs/Filter-Lock/docs/methods/Filter Testing.md

 `TODO: ...`

+One thing that Filter Testing is flawed on is the low immunity from Network Filters.
+This means that, network filters are able to "grant" themselves their own key through one spoofed API call by the filter's backend.
+This is because there is no one-time "[Access Token](../for%20devs/standards/Link%20Locking%20Tokens.md)" that is locked behind Discord, where there is actually some form of vetting before you can get your link.
+It's tedious to make a Discord alts and to get a new unblocked link to be blocked.
+It obviously can't be automated on the spot.
+Discord has many rate limits and sometimes requires Phone Numbers if your IP has many accounts in addition to the email you have to provide.
+I lightly believe emails are too easy to create by themselves, but Discord has enough safeguards to the point where it it should be valued enough to vet.

 ## Extension testing methods

 Keep in mind, these are methods to guess if an extension is used.
 They are not perfect.